 When using toy cameras we are very limited by our choices of apertures and shutter speeds.
-This means we need to be careful when selecting which film speed to use in different lighting conditions to make sure our shots don't come out too over or under exposed.
-“But there are so many types of film to choose from, how will I know the right one?"
+This means we need to be careful when selecting which film speed to use in different lighting conditions to make sure our shots don't come out too over or underexposed.
+"But there are so many types of film to choose from, how will I know the right one?"
 I hear you ask.
-Well by using something called the sunny 16 rule we can work out the optimum ISO by doing some quick mental arithmetic.
+Well, by using something called the Sunny 16 Rule, we can work out the optimum ISO by doing some quick mental arithmetic.

 Film speed refers to the film’s sensitivity to light.
 This is measured as an ISO rating.
-A low ISO (100-400) rating means the film will be less sensitive to light and therefore would be better to use in brighter conditions to prevent over exposure.
-A high ISO rating (400-1600) means the film is far more sensitive to light and therefore better suited to use in lower light conditions to prevent under exposure.
+A low ISO (100-400) rating means the film will be less sensitive to light and therefore would be better to use in brighter conditions to prevent overexposure.
+A high ISO rating (400-1600) means the film is far more sensitive to light and therefore better suited to use in lower light conditions to prevent underexposure.

 Aperture simply means the size of the hole behind the lens that lets light into your camera.
 The bigger the aperture, the more light will expose your film.
 Aperture is defined as an f-stop with the larger the number, the smaller the aperture.

-Finally, shutter speed is the amount of time the shutter of your camera fires open for and is measured in seconds.
+Shutter speed is the amount of time the shutter of your camera fires open for and is measured in seconds.
 The faster the shutter speed the less light will enter your camera.

-How To Use The Table
+How To Use the Table

 You will see that there are two tables, each defined by the shutter speed of the camera.
-Lomography plastic cameras have either 1/100th of a second or 1/60th of a second shutter speeds.
-To make things super easy for you I have colour coded where the cameras sit on each table so you don’t have to flick through your manual to find out the shutter speed and aperture of your camera.
+Lomography plastic cameras have either 1/100th of a second or 1/60th of a second shutter speed.
+To make things super easy for you I have color coded where the cameras sit on each table so you don’t have to flick through your manual to find out the shutter speed and aperture of your camera.
 All you have to do is select which camera you are using from the key and look at which table and aperture column(s) it relates to.
 Some cameras have only one aperture like the Fisheye or La Sardina.
 However, some have a few options.
 So read your manual to see how the f-stops are displayed and set using your camera settings.

 Next, look at the lighting conditions where you intend to shoot.
 Look for the detail and definition in shadows to help you decide.
-Ask yourself; “Are there many clouds in the sky?”, “Can I see sharp definition in shadows”, “Are there any shadows at all?”
+Ask yourself; “Are there any clouds in the sky?”, “Can I see sharp definition in shadows”, “Are there any shadows at all?”
 Remember that if you are shooting in the shade or inside then this will also affect the lighting.

 Now you have decided the lighting condition, line it up on the table where your camera’s aperture sits, run your finger along to where the two join and BAM!
 There you have your optimum film speed.

 This table is simple enough for both beginners, who don’t know their apertures from their elbows, and advanced veterans to use.
 However, here is some simple background on the sunny 16 rule.
 The sunny 16 rule says that when shooting in bright, sunny conditions and using an f 16 aperture, the ideal film and shutter speeds to use in order to gain optimum exposure will be an inverse of each other.
-For example if I am using a 1/100 shutter speed, then the ideal film to use would be 100 ISO.
-Similarly if I wanted to use 64 ISO film in the sunny conditions, the ideal shutter speed would be around 1/60.
+For example, if I am using a 1/100 shutter speed, then the ideal film to use would be 100 ISO.
+Similarly, if I wanted to use 64 ISO film in the sunny conditions, the ideal shutter speed would be around 1/60.

 Each step, change in lighting condition dictates one stop change of aperture.
 For example, if I were to still use 100 ISO film with a 1/100 shutter speed in slightly overcast conditions, then I would have to adjust the aperture by one stop larger to f/8 to achieve the same results.
-As on Lomography cameras we are limited by our control of aperture and shutter speed, we need to adapt this rule to choosing film speed to gain correct exposure.
+As on Lomography cameras, we are limited by our control of aperture and shutter speed, we need to adapt this rule to choosing film speed to gain correct exposure.